herraa1/msx-joyblue-v1/README.md

 > [!WARNING]
 > Build2 has NOT yet been tested!

-The Build2 adapter takes into account the MSX general purpose pin8 (OUT) signals:
+The Build2 adapter takes into account the MSX general purpose pin8 (OUT) signal:
-* When pin8 is HIGH, the adapter puts joystick signals in high impedance mode irrespective of their status (as if arrows/buttons were not hold in the standard MSX joystick schematic), which become HIGH on the MSX side via the MSX PSG related circuitry pull-ups (matching the pin8 signaling)
+* When pin8 is HIGH, the adapter puts all stick and triggers signals in high impedance mode irrespective of their status (as if stick and triggers were not hold in the standard MSX joystick schematic), which become HIGH on the MSX side via the MSX PSG related circuitry pull-ups (matching the expected behavior)
 * When pin8 is LOW
-  * if an arrow/button is hold, the corresponding signal is pulled down to GND (matching the pin8 signaling)
+  * if a stick direction or trigger is hold, the corresponding signal is pulled down to GND causing it to be LOW (matching the expected behavior)
-  * if an arrow/button is not hold, the corresponding signal is put in high impedance mode, which becomes HIGH on the MSX side via the MSX PSG related circuitry pull-ups (matching the pin8 signaling)
+  * if a stick direction or trigger is not hold, the corresponding signal is put in high impedance mode, which becomes HIGH on the MSX side via the MSX PSG related circuitry pull-ups (matching the expected behaviour)

 This build uses discrete logic components to honor the pin8 signaling (a [74LS04 hex inverter](https://www.ti.com/lit/ds/symlink/sn74ls04.pdf) and three [74LS03 quad 2-input positive-nand gates with open collector outputs](https://www.ti.com/lit/ds/symlink/sn74ls03.pdf)) and uses open collector outputs which makes the adapter safer [^3] than the standard MSX joystick schematic depicted in the MSX Technical Data Book, as it avoids a series of undesired conditions that can lead to bus contention/short circuits.